Your Notifications are Empty.

 1. Minimum Coverage: Your travel insurance policy must provide a minimum medical coverage of €30,000, which is approximately ₹31,89,720.

-2. Coverage Scope: The plan must cover all expenses related to emergency medical treatment, urgent hospital care, and repatriation for medical reasons or in case of death.
+2. Coverage Scope: The plan needs to cover all expenses which are related to emergency medical treatment, urgent hospital care, and repatriation for medical reasons or in case of death.

-3. Territorial and Time Validity: The policy must be valid across all 29 Schengen member states and cover the entire duration of your intended stay.
+3. States and Time Validity: The policy you buy must be valid across all 29 Schengen states.
+Plus, it should also cover the entire duration of your intended stay.

 Who Must Have Travel Insurance for Belgium?

-The necessity of Belgium travel insurance depends primarily on your nationality and the type of visa you require for entry.
+Whether you need travel insurance for Belgium or not depends primarily on your nationality and the type of visa you require for entry.
+The following are the categories of travellers on this basis:

 Schengen Visa Applicants